 Erica documents her journey to updating her home (Sooter Cottage) and we’re jealous of each and every room.
 She also puts a strong focus on current trends and has plenty of craft ideas that will give your home that unique touch you’ve been craving.
-She also takes part in Link Parties (where blogs gather together brilliant posts from around the blogosphere every week), a list of which can be found here.

 Sarah, who runs Little Red Brick House, is from Texas and spends her days homeschooling her children, but she’s also extremely creative and has a huge passion for anything DIY.
 She wants to inspire her readers into finding their own style and expressing their creativity so they can create a home as stunning as hers.

 There’s a healthy dose of craft projects around her blog, and she also takes part in link parties to help spread the love around.
 If you want some uniquely creative DIY project ideas then this is the blog to follow.

 Where to start?
 The ‘DIY Projects’ page lists all of the projects featured on Little Red Brick House.